fishfugu/asteroids/README.md

 ## What’s here

+Two main standalone tools:
+1. ectorus - finds points on an Elliptic Curve in Finite Field using naive (but interesing) steps - good tool for the code reader to understand the maths and steps behind the process
+2. ecscan - does the same in a more efficient, but less "accessible" way, for the code reader - more of an experiement in "how efficient can I make this for large numbers?"

+## ecscan — Elliptic-curve point enumerator (tangent / secant walker)

 * `ectorus/` — a stand‑alone Go program that:

   * finds a seed point on $E$ (random‑x + Legendre + Tonelli–Shanks),